AI Agents vs. Marketing Agencies: Which Is Better for Your Business?

 The weaknesses are cost, speed, and scalability.
 Agencies require onboarding calls, feedback rounds, and revision cycles.
 A typical timeline from kickoff to first deliverable is 2–4 weeks.
 For small businesses and solopreneurs, the price tag alone puts it out of reach.

-The strengths of AI are speed, cost, and accessibility.
-A strategy that would take an agency weeks to produce is generated in under a minute.
-The cost ranges from free to $39/month — orders of magnitude cheaper than agency fees.
+The strengths of AI agents are speed, cost, and accessibility.
+Output that would take an agency weeks to produce is generated in under a minute.
+Pricing starts at $0 (3 free credits) and scales to $79/month for 200 credits — orders of magnitude cheaper than agency fees.

 The weakness is that AI operates on patterns and frameworks, not intuition.
 It can't sit in on your team meeting, feel the energy of your brand, or make creative leaps that come from deep human understanding.
-The output is a strong starting point, but it benefits from human refinement.
+The output is professional and production-ready, but it benefits from human refinement.

 Head-to-Head Comparison